nbitzz/rocontrol/README.md

 # RoControl
 A simple Discord bot that connects to a Roblox game.

-Requires discord.js v13, express, dotenv, and body-parser.
+Requires discord.js v13, express, axios, dotenv, and body-parser.

 ## License